 Billionaire Population Expected to Grow

-In contrast to the extreme poverty found in many African countries, it is predicted that the number of millionaires on the African continent is expected to grow by over 50 percent by 2025, according to a report from 2015 by Knight Frank Wealth.
+In contrast to the extreme poverty found in many African countries, according to the Wealth Report 2015, the number of “ultra-high net worth” individuals in Africa with assets worth more than $30 million, is expected to grow by almost 50 percent by 2024.
 This increased wealth presents a significant opportunity for luxury retailer brands and designer goods.